arcctgx/devcontainers-demo/README.md

 CentOS 7.9 or Rocky Linux 8.10 environments, because it is already present in their respective container images.

-In all evironments the group `users` is removed before creating the non-root user account.
+In all evironments the group `users` is removed after creating the non-root user account.
 This is done to accomodate host systems where User Private Groups are not used, where the existence of group 100 (`users`) results in a failure of Dev Containers setup script.
 This is not needed on UPG-based systems, but